Finding Legal Help

 SECOND DISTRICT COURT JUDGES

-Judge David M. Connors was appointed to the Second District Court by Governor Jon M. Huntsman, Jr. and took office January 2008.
+Judge David M. Connors was appointed to Utah's Second District Court by Governor Jon M. Huntsman, Jr. and took office in January 2008.
 He serves Davis, Morgan, and Weber counties.
-Judge Connors earned a law degree from Brigham Young University's J. Reuben Clark Law School where he was a member of the Law Review and graduated magna cum laude in 1979.
-He received a bachelor's degree from Yale University in 1974.
-Judge Connors was a partner in the Litigation Department of Chapman and Cutler LLP prior to his appointment to the bench.
-Prior to this, he was a partner with LeBoeuf, Lamb, Greene & MacRae, L.L.P., where he served as head of the Utah litigation group.
-From 1979 through 1980, Judge Connors clerked at the U.S. Court of Appeals, Second Circuit, in New York City.
-Judge Connors has served as a board member of the Wasatch Front Regional Council, Davis County Council of Governments, Davis Education Foundation, and the Mormon Arts Foundation, and as a trustee for the Economic Development Corporation of Utah.
-He is a past chairman of the Business Law Section of the Utah State Bar and served as Mayor of Farmington City from 2002 to 2006.
-1/08
+Judge Connors earned a law degree from Brigham Young University's J. Reuben Clark Law School where he was a member of the Law Review and graduated magna cum laude.
+He received his bachelor's degree from Yale University.
+Immediately after law school, Judge Connors served as a law clerk with the United States Court of Appeals for the Second Circuit, in New York.
+After his clerkship, Judge Connors was in private practice for nearly 30 years, most of which with the Utah office of LeBoeuf, Lamb, Greene & MacRae, L.L.P., where he served as head of the Utah litigation group.
+Judge Connors is a past chairman of the Business Law Section of the Utah State Bar and has served as a board member of the Wasatch Front Regional Council, the Davis County Council of Governments, the Economic Development Corporation of Utah, and several charitable foundations, including the Davis Education Foundation.
+He also served as Mayor of Farmington City from 2002 to 2006, after previously serving eight years on Farmington's city council.
+He is presently (2018-2020) the presiding judge of the Second District Court, and also serves as an officer of the ABA Judicial Division's National Conference of State Trial Judges.
+11/18

 Judge Michael D. DiReda was appointed to the Second District Court by Gov. Jon M. Huntsman, Jr., in December 2008.
 He serves Davis, Morgan, and Weber counties.
 Judge DiReda received a Bachelor's of Arts degree in Psychology from Pepperdine University in 1990 and a Juris Doctor degree from Pepperdine University in 1993.
 He worked as a judicial law clerk in the Second District Court from 1994 through 1995 before joining the Davis County Attorney's Office as a Deputy County Attorney where he worked as a prosecutor, serving as the lead attorney over domestic violence, juvenile and adult drug courts, as section chief over the Narcotics Division and as the litigation section chief over the criminal and juvenile divisions.
 He is a former Centerville City Prosecutor and Clinton City Prosecutor.
 He also works as an Adjunct Professor of Law at the S.J.
 Quinney School of Law at the University of Utah in the Trial Advocacy Department.
 He is a member of the National Association of Drug Court Professionals, a member and past chairman of the Disproportionate Minority Contact Subcommittee of the Utah Board of Juvenile Justice, and a past Executive Board member of the Utah Board of Juvenile Justice.
 Judge DiReda currently serves on the Standing Committee for Self-represented Parties.
 9/09